Cloudy Kitchen

 7. Bake for 35-40 minutes, until the pies are pale golden brown on the tops and bottoms (lift one up the check the bottom) Remove from the oven and allow to cool on a wire rack before icing with royal icing and sprinkles.

 8. To make the royal icing, combine the egg white, powdered sugar, vanilla bean paste and salt in a bowl and whisk to combine.
-Add water a ¼ tsp at a time until you have a spreadable texture (you don’t want it to be too thin), then transfer to a piping bag and snip a small hole in the tip.
+Add water a ¼ teaspoon at a time until you have a spreadable texture (you don’t want it to be too thin), then transfer to a piping bag and snip a small hole in the tip.

 9. Pipe a rectangle border of icing on the pop tart, then fill in using the piping bag.
 Leave to smooth out, then finish with sprinkles.
 Allow to dry at room temp for an hour to allow the icing to harden.